vivek-vishwanath/xv6/README.md

 error out correctly when given bad inputs, and shouldn't leak resources (memory, process table entries, or fds, etc), even in the instance of failures.

 Lastly, we encourage you to have fun while implementing it.
-It may seem dauting at first, but know full-well that you have all that you need to do well in this lab.
+It may seem daunting at first, but know full-well that you have all that you need to do well in this lab.
 Make good use of lectures, Piazza, and office hours: we're there to help.